Samarthvg/MAL-Scrapper/README.md

 # MAL-Scrapper
-A python web scrapper for MyAnimeList.
+A python web scrapper for MyAnimeList (Evangelion reviews).